Altmark incident: Incident

-The Norwegian naval forces refused to take part in a joint escort, reiterating that their earlier searches of Altmark had found nothing.
-Vian then stated that he intended to board Altmark and invited the Norwegians to take part, but this was also refused.
+The Norwegian naval forces refused to take part in a joint escort and reiterated that their earlier searches of Altmark had found nothing.
+Vian then stated that he intended to board Altmark and invited the Norwegians to take part, but that was also refused.
 In the ensuing action, Altmark ran aground.
-The British then boarded her at 22:20 on 16 February, and—after some hand-to-hand fighting with bayonets—overwhelmed the ship's crew and went down to the hold.
+The British then boarded her at 22:20 on 16 February and, after some hand-to-hand fighting with bayonet, overwhelmed the ship's crew and went down to the hold.
 One of the released prisoners stated that the first they knew of the operation was when they heard the shout "any Englishmen here?" from the boarding party.
 When the prisoners shouted back "yes!
-We are all British!", the response was "well, the Navy's here!" which brought cheers.
+We are all British!", the response was "well, the Navy's here!", which brought cheers.

 This incident is frequently cited as the last Royal Navy action with cutlasses.
 However, the HMS Cossack Association do not believe this to be true.
-Barton and McGrath, the authors of British Naval Swords and Swordsmanship, also think this is dubious, and point out that Frischauer and Jackson, authors of The Altmark Affair, interviewed a large number of the crew, none of whom verified the use of cutlasses.
+Barton and McGrath, the authors of British Naval Swords and Swordsmanship, also think that is dubious and point out that Frischauer and Jackson, the authors of The Altmark Affair, interviewed a large number of the crew, none of whom verified the use of cutlasses.
 Barton and McGrath suggest that idea may have originated from German accusations that the British were "sea-pirates".
 However, Jim Rhodes, a former crew member of Cossack, wrote in the April 2002 newsletter of the Association that he had witnessed a cutlass being carried by one of the boarding party.
-Rhodes did not take part in the action, he watched from B Gun deck, and was not close enough to identify the cutlass holder.
-Rhodes stated that four cutlasses were kept on board for ceremonial purposes.
+Rhodes had not taken part in the action, had watched from B Gun deck and had been too far to identify the cutlass holder.
+Rhodes stated that four cutlasses had been kept on board for ceremonial purposes.

-Seven German sailors were killed and eleven wounded during the fighting; six seriously.
+Seven German sailors were killed, and eleven wounded during the fighting, six seriously.
 The German dead were buried in Sogndal Cemetery above Jøssingfjord.
 HMS Cossack left the Jøssingfjord just after midnight on 17 February.
-The Norwegian escorts protested, but did not intervene.
-The official explanation later given by the Norwegian government was that, according to international treaty, a neutral country was not obliged to resist a vastly superior force.
+The Norwegian escorts protested but did not intervene.
+The official explanation later given by the Norwegian government was that according to international treaty, a neutral country was not obliged to resist a vastly-superior force.